m1kr0kosmos/PacMan-Terrarium/README.md

 # generates pacmen, and can be sped up by continuing to operate 'start game'.
+Will continue to debug, as the array of images is not being called later in the code. working on that.
 ## To try on your own, navigate to "Code".
 ## There you will find a link to clone and paste into your IDE of choice.
 ## The repository should show up as a folder to then be accessed.